Samuel Rubin (philanthropist)

-Samuel Rubin (1901 – 21 December 1978) was a Russian humanitarian and entrepreneur.
+Samuel Rubin (1901 – 21 December 1978) was a Polish and American humanitarian and entrepreneur.

 Biography

-Samuel Rubin was born to a Jewish family In 1930, Rubin founded the Spanish Trading Corporation, following up in 1937 by founding Faberge Perfumes.
+Samuel Rubin was born to a Jewish family In 1930, Rubin founded the Spanish Trading Corporation, following up, in 1937, by founding Faberge Perfumes.
 He retained ownership of the company until 1963 at which point, it having been made a great success, he sold it.
 Part of the profits went into the Samuel Rubin Foundation, which he had established in 1959.

-In 1958 an endowed scholarship was established in his name at Rutgers School of Law—Newark.
+In 1958, an endowed scholarship was established in his name at Rutgers School of Law—Newark.

-In 1972 he took part in a dinner meeting in Paris with Susan George and French political figures and intellectuals who all opposed the Vietnam War.
+In 1972, he took part in a dinner meeting in Paris with Susan George and French political figures and intellectuals who all opposed the Vietnam War.
 This was at the request of Richard Barnet and Marcus Raskin from the Institute for Policy Studies.
 They discussed setting up the Transnational Institute (TNI) in Europe.